RunLLM/gitbook/example-workflows/parameters-tutorial.md

 ---
 ### SQL Query Parameters

 SQL queries can also be parameterized.
-For queries, we'll use the double-bracket syntax to denote the presence of a parameter inline.
-As long as the name of the parameter matches a previously defined.
+For queries, we'll use the Postgres-inspired $1, $2 syntax to denote the presence of a parameter inline.
+The number after the dollar sign indicates which parameter in the supplied list to use.

 Here is the same flow as above, but as a parameterized SQL query instead.

-NOTE: unlike parameter names for other operators, multi-part SQL parameter names cannot be separated with spaces.
-For example, "review-date" is allowed but "review date" is not.